 Professional Development - This PD opportunity explores how to use art in the classroom.
 We'll give you tips on how to analyze art with your students and the benefits of integrating art into other school subjects.
 EVERY K-12 teacher is invited to participate in this virtual 30min. lesson/discussion.
 This will be offered for free every Tuesday-Thursday from 3:40 throughout the school year.

-- Kid Curators - The Kid Curators program uses Visual and Language Arts core standards to reinforce the idea of "main idea" , while learning how to curate an exhibition.
-Students work in groups using images from the Museum’s permanent collection to craft their own art show, using a main idea and using images of art from the Museum's permanent collection as supporting ideas.
+3rd-6th Grade: Kid Curators - The Kid Curators program uses Visual and Language Arts core standards to reinforce the "main idea," while learning how to curate an exhibition.
+Students work in groups using images from the Museum’s permanent collection to craft their own art show, using their own main idea and using images of art from the Museum's permanent collection as supporting ideas.
 This 3-6 grade program is held in a classroom and lasts approximately fifty minutes for each class of twenty to thirty students.

 Art Talks is funded by the Utah State Legislature through Professional Outreach Programs in the Schools (POPS) under the direction of the Utah State Board of Education (USBE).